FSProjects9000/terraform-aws-web-server/README.md

 ## Goal

-This project documents my journey toward becoming a Cloud Engineer by building production-style AWS infrastructure using Terraform.
+This project shows my skills and documents my journey toward becoming a Cloud Engineer by building production-style AWS infrastructure using Terraform.

 ## Current Progress